Venlafaxine use while Breastfeeding

 In 3 infants aged 8 to 30 weeks whose mothers were taking venlafaxine 75 to 225 mg daily, no adverse reactions were noted clinically at the time of the study.

-An newborn infant whose mother had been taking venlafaxine 375 mg daily during pregnancy had symptoms of lethargy, poor sucking ability, and dehydration at 2 days of age.
+A newborn infant whose mother had been taking venlafaxine 375 mg daily during pregnancy had symptoms of lethargy, poor sucking ability, and dehydration at 2 days of age.
 The infant was allowed to breastfeed and the symptoms subsided over 1 week.
 The authors concluded that the symptoms were likely withdrawal symptoms that were mitigated by the venlafaxine in breastmilk.
+Another infant whose mother was taking venlafaxine 300 mg daily was reported by the same center.
+In this case, the infant's symptoms of withdrawal improved markedly on day 7 when breastfeeding was initiated, but no drugs levels were measured in milk or in the infant.

 Two nursing mothers were taking venlafaxine and quetiapine for postpartum depression; one was also taking trazodone.
 Their breastfed infants' development were tested at 12 to13 months of age with the Bayley Scales.
 Scores were within normal limits on the mental, psychomotor and behavior scales.